-Target pest: Pseudococcus viburni (Homoptera: Pseudococcidae) = Pseudococcus affinis, Pseudococcus obscurus, obscure mealybug
+Target pest: Pseudococcus viburni (Hemiptera: Pseudococcidae) = Pseudococcus affinis, Pseudococcus obscurus, obscure mealybug

 Agent introduced: Acerophagus maculipennis (Hymenoptera: Encyrtidae) = Pseudaphycus maculipennis

-Import notes: Charles (2001), Charles et al. (2004) - A. maculipennis imported in 1997 into quarantine for host testing.
+Charles (2001), Charles et al. (2004) - Acerophagus maculipennis was imported in 1997 into quarantine for host testing.
 From an initial 50 individuals, a small colony was maintained in quarantine until approval to release was given in September 2000.

-Release details: Charles et al. (2004) - from February 2001 until February 2004 approximately 750,000 A. maculipennis were released to 42 sites, which were 23 pipfruit orchards in Hawke’s Bay, 15 pipfruit orchards in the Nelson/ Moutere area, 3 apple blocks in Auckland and the Wellington Botanical Gardens.
+Charles et al. (2004) - from February 2001 until February 2004 approximately 750,000 A. maculipennis were released to 42 sites, which were 23 pipfruit orchards in Hawke's Bay, North Island, 15 pipfruit orchards in the Nelson/Moutere area of the South Island, 3 apple blocks in Auckland, North lsland and the Wellington Botanical Gardens in the North Island.

-Establishment: Charles et al. (2004) - by May 2004 A. maculipennis had been recovered from 22 of the 32 release sites sampled (12-17 months after release).
-They were recovered from 83% (15/18) of the ‘release’ orchards in Hawke’s Bay, and 60% (6/10) of the ‘release’ orchards in Nelson.
+Charles et al. (2004) - by May 2004 A. maculipennis had been recovered from 22 of the 32 release sites sampled (12-17 months after release).
+They were recovered from 83% (15/18) of the release orchards in Hawke's Bay, and 60% (6/10) of the release orchards in Nelson.
 They had also been recovered from the Wellington Botanic Gardens.
 The parasitoids were recovered up to 800 m from the release sites, with a dispersal rate of 100-300 m per year.

 Charles J. (2001).
 Introduction of a parasitoid for mealybug biocontrol.
 A case study under new environmental legislation.
 New Zealand Plant Protection 54: 37-41